- Tourism Home

 The surf is up and our beaches are world renowned for their consistent surfability and reliable temperament.
 Families and surf clubs gather on our Coast to catch some epic waves.

 Curry County ranks third in the state for flying oddities.
 With 67 UFO sightings per 100,000 people, Curry County ranks high amongst Oregon counties for spotting unidentified flying objects.
 Come pitch a tent and stargaze into the night sky, but be prepared if one of the stars change shape!

 You can just keep glancing out to sea every time you’re on a bluff hiking, biking, walking or driving.
 Chances are excellent that you’ll eventually spot a plume of water spouting from a blowhole.
 Many whale watching hot spots are equipped with a "Whale Watching Spoken Here" trained volunteer during the busy seasons to answer questions and help spot the migrating whales.

 Mushrooms or edible flowers and ferns, Curry County offers an abundance in fiddleheads, a mass variety of berries, mint, onions, carrots, milkcaps, morels, boletes, matsutakes, chantrelles, truffles and many more varieties.
 Purchase them at farmers' markets or enjoy them at the many restaurants that buy local.
-Annually there are foraging classes and a fungi festival (in early November).

 On the beach or up a hidden creek, Gold Beach got its name for the generous amount of gold being panned out the black beach sand that exposes itself all throughout Curry County.